 The intention of the Source Level inspection is to identify and detect sources of Unintended methane emissions to the equipment and component level, for repair or replacement and as a key ingredient of operational hygiene.
-The Source Level inspection methods employed by the LNG Operator must be detailed in the operator's LDAR program.
+The Source Level inspection methods employed by the LNG Operator must be detailed in the operator's LDAR plan.
+The operator must have a Source Level detection plan consistent with the requirements in UMEP-2 of Subsidiary Document 2: Company Practices.

-This Standard is technology neutral, however the following are applied to Source Level monitoring methods:
+This Standard is technology-neutral, however the following requirements are applied to Source Level monitoring methods:

-- Spatial resolution must be sufficiently low to reliably attribute emission sources to the component or equipment level for repair, maintenance, or mitigation - be deployed at or above the specified frequency outlined in Table 2, unless using an Equivalent LDAR Program. - distinguish methane emissions from incomplete combustion from fugitive leaks or excess vented emissions, especially in the case of vented emission sources that are located near an exhaust stack. - may utilize multiple inspection methods in combination - Continuous Monitoring Systems which meet the above criteria may be applied towards Source Level inspection over the percentage of Sites where it is deployed.
+- Spatial resolution must be sufficiently low to reliably attribute emission sources to the equipment level for repair, maintenance, or mitigation - be deployed at or above the specified frequency outlined in Table 2, unless using an Equivalent LDAR Program. - distinguish methane emissions from incomplete combustion from fugitive leaks or excess vented emissions, especially in the case of vented emission sources that are located near an exhaust stack. - may utilize multiple inspection methods in combination - Continuous Monitoring Systems which meet the above criteria may be applied towards Source Level inspection over the percentage of Sites where it is deployed.
 For such usage, detection capabilities based on placement, data analysis and relay, must be evaluated by the Auditor during the Annual Audit (refer to Section 4.2 for required evidence).